-I made a speculative investment betting against the S&P500 as I believed we were heading for another crash like we experienced in March.
+I made a speculative investment betting against the S&P500 as I believed we were heading for another crash as we experienced in March.

 I was wrong, horribly wrong.
 And it cost me $30k!